Easing the task of looking for a ghostwriter

 7. Check with your local university

 This is a long shot, but if you’re on a budget, you might consider looking for a student in a university’s graduate writing program to ghost your book.
-I wrote my very first published book while in the graduate writing program at U.S.C.
+I wrote my very first published book while in graduate school.